Alfio Basile: Managerial career

 After retirement as a player, Basile coached a number of Argentine teams, most notably Rosario Central, Racing Club, Huracán, Vélez Sársfield, Uruguayan Nacional, and Atlético Madrid.

-His career as a coach reached its first peak in the early 1990s, when he led the Argentina national football team to two Copa América, one FIFA Confederations Cup and one CONMEBOL–UEFA Cup of Champions victories.
-The run-up to the 1994 FIFA World Cup looked smooth until a 5-0 defeat at home to Colombia.
+His career as a coach reached its first peak in the early 1990s, when he led the Argentina national football team to win two Copa América, one FIFA Confederations Cup and one CONMEBOL–UEFA Cup of Champions victories.
+The run-up to the 1994 FIFA World Cup looked smooth until a 5–0 defeat at home to Colombia.
 Following that traumatic event, Diego Maradona was brought back from retirement to take part in the play-off against Australia.

 In the World Cup itself, Argentina opened with two impressive victories over Greece and Nigeria.
 However, controversy was soon to appear.
 Maradona was tested for doping after the Nigeria match, and was suspended after ephedrine was found in his sample.
-Argentina still progressed to the last 16 despite a 2-0 defeat by Bulgaria, but morale was shattered and the team was eliminated after losing to Romania.
+Argentina still progressed to the last 16 despite a 2–0 defeat by Bulgaria, but morale was shattered and the team was eliminated after losing to Romania.

 After resigning over the World Cup disappointment, Basile went on to coach San Lorenzo de Almagro, Club América of México and Colón de Santa Fe with varying degrees of success.
 In July 2005 he assumed the post of coach at Boca Juniors, winning the Recopa Sudamericana 2005 just a month later.
 He then won his first Argentine league title in the 2005 Apertura tournament.
 Four days later, Boca won the Copa Sudamericana 2005 against UNAM Pumas of Mexico.

 In July 2006, he was once again offered the position of Argentina national football team coach and accepted the job taking over from José Pekerman.
 Before starting his new job, Basile stayed with Boca Juniors until 14 September 2006, when the team won a second consecutive Recopa Sudamericana 2006 with a victory over São Paulo FC of Brazil.

 Vocal about his preference for the Italian Serie A and the Spanish La Liga over the English league, he made waves in England when he called for Carlos Tevez and Javier Mascherano to transfer to Italy, claiming the switch would be better for the latter "even if he would have to play in the second division" with Juventus.